ABOUT

 Therapeutic massaging.

-Of all of the roles I’ve played in my profession, massage therapist is a constant, an enduring source of pride.
+Of all of the roles I’ve played in my profession, massage therapist is a constant; it is an enduring source of pride.
 I enjoy physical work and the privilege of caring for people.

 In a spa, hospitals, classrooms, and private practice.